RobertTalbert/discretecs/MTH225-Winter2025/course-docs/MTH 225 Winter 2025 Syllabus.md

 - Section 02: Wednesday, April 23 from 8:00-9:50am
 - Section 03: Monday, April 21 from 10:00-11:50am

-The final exam is planned to have two parts.
-Part A will consist of a reassessment on all six of the Core Learning Targets and is required for everyone.
-Part B will consist of new versions of all Learning Target problems and both Application/Analysis exams, and is optional, intended only for those who need a last reattempt.
-(More on reattempts later.)
+The final exam is simply one last reattempt of all 15 Learning Targets.
+New versions of both Application/Analysis exams will also be available for those who need an additional reattempt on one or both of those.

 ## How your work will be graded